virajnistane/EuclidClusterViz/README.md

 # Cluster Visualization

-This directory contains an interactive web-based visualization solution for cluster detection data, providing a reliable replacement for Jupyter notebook FigureWidget functionality.
+This directory contains an interactive web-based visualization solution for cluster detection data, providing a reliable replacement for Jupyter notebook FigureWidget functionality with advanced remote access capabilities.

 ## 🔧 Environment Requirements